I hit the deck; a door slams shut,

 despite her nimble pace.

-And I of matching age and build,
+And I, of matching age and build,

 though never highly trained,

-Could never hope to move,
+could never hope to move

 with such celerity ingrained.

-Has she been here so long that this
+Has she been here confined that this

 is all she's ever known?